 Lake County Personal Injury Lawyer

-A knowledgeable attorney could serve as your advocate throughout the process, working to help you receive the maximum compensation to which you may be entitled.
+A knowledgeable attorney could serve as your advocate throughout the process, working to help you receive the maximum compensation.

 Defining a Personal Injury

-Although a lawsuit may be settled without going to trial, the evidence gathered in preparation for a trial is used in negotiating a settlement, so it is often wise to proceed as if preparing for a full lawsuit.
+Although a lawsuit may settle without going to trial, the evidence gathered in preparation for a trial helps in negotiating a settlement.
+So proceed as if preparing for a full lawsuit.